 The U.S. Wildlife Trafficking Alliance coordinates efforts to:

 - Raise the public’s awareness of the scope of the wildlife trafficking crisis;

-- Striking at the heart of wildlife trafficking by reducing consumer demand for wildlife and wildlife products; and
+- Reduce consumer demand for wildlife and wildlife products; and